 Though reasonable conditions imposing restrictions are generally not impermissible, competition authorities and courts may take into account several factors when assessing if an entity is indulging in anti-competitive activity, not least its position and market share and agreements with others.
 Given that intellectual property protection in patents, frequently the subject matter of competition law disputes, is limited in duration, certain ‘fair use’ is permitted and availability of compulsory licensing should go some way in assuaging concerns.

 Our competition practice offers a broad range of services, including due diligence, drafting contracts and advising on non-compete clauses, representing clients before competition forums and courts and filing leniency applications.
-We also advise on competition concerns at mergers and acquisitions, and for licensing and franchising agreements.
+Our attorneys also advise on competition concerns at mergers and acquisitions, and for licensing and franchising agreements.